Morgan Ortagus: Israel and Middle East peace agreements

 Ortagus defended Israel against Iranian threats after the U.S. killed Iran's Quds Force Commander Qassem Soleimani in January 2020, saying "there is no country that Iran threatens more on a routine basis through their vile and hateful and racist rhetoric than the state of Israel."
 She also repeated the United States' longstanding pledge to work with Israel to protect mutual security interests.
 In 2020, she encouraged Israel to more closely scrutinize foreign investments from China, saying "we do not believe decisions that would make Israel beholden to the Chinese Communist Party is what's best for Israel."

 Ortagus was present for the September 11, 2020, phone call between President Donald Trump, Israeli Prime Minister Benjamin Netanyahu, and Bahraini King Hamad bin Isa Al Khalifah on which the Abraham Accords was agreed to.
-After the signing of the Abraham Accords between Israel, UAE, and Bahrain, Ortagus said, "Peace for Israel, one of our strongest allies in the world, is important for American national security, because we believe in a strong sovereign state of Israel...
+After the signing of the Abraham Accords between Israel, the United Arab Emirates, and Bahrain, Ortagus said, "Peace for Israel, one of our strongest allies in the world, is important for American national security, because we believe in a strong sovereign state of Israel...
 Anytime we can bring our friends and allies together, it is positive for the United States."
 She blamed Palestinian leadership for failing to negotiate with Israel, and for their economic malaise.

 Morgan Ortagus was of the very few to raise her hand at the U.N. to stop any possibility of a ceasefire in Gaza, which was seen highly controversial by the public, as the war in Gaza has been called several times by the U.N. and top experts in genocide, a genocide which made many think about the fairness of veto power.

 Russia

-In August 2019, Ortagus called on the Russian Federation to use deconfliction channels to prevent escalation around the border of the Russian-occupied Georgian region of South Ossetia.
+In August 2019, Ortagus called on Russia to use deconfliction channels to prevent escalation around the border of the Russian-occupied Georgian region of South Ossetia.
 In May 2020, she blamed Russian interference in Syria, Libya, and Yemen for exacerbating humanitarian crises and causing the deaths of civilians.
-In July 2020, Ortagus stated that the United States was "troubled by reports of Russian government efforts to manipulate the result of the recent votes on constitutional amendments, including reports of voter coercion, pressure on opponents of the amendments, and restrictions of independent observers of the vote," and that the United States was concerned with an amendment that would potentially allow President Putin to remain in office until 2036."
+In July 2020, Ortagus stated that the United States was "troubled by reports of Russian government efforts to manipulate the result of the recent votes on constitutional amendments, including reports of voter coercion, pressure on opponents of the amendments, and restrictions of independent observers of the vote," and that the United States was "especially concerned with a provision in the amendments that would potentially allow President Putin to remain in office until 2036."